YakudzaKY/HSR_SIM/README.md

 # Honkai Star Rail simulator
 > [!CAUTION]
 > At the moment, refactoring is underway, and there is a fairly significant change in the architecture.
-After fixing multithreading, formulas and autotests, SDK will be available for developers
+After fixing multithreading, formulas and autotests, SDK will be available for developers.
+JetBrains RIDER motivated me to switch from Windows Forms to WPF.
+And for one thing, I decided to redo all the calculations in the simulator... in general, I decided to redo everything

 ## Description
 ### What is it?